mudknight/comfyui-mudknight-utils/readme.md

 ### Save (full-pipe)
 This node saves the image with the ComfyUI workflow and A1111 metadata.
 I use a tool on my images that pulls the A1111 prompt (since pulling a prompt from a comfy workflow isn't standardized in any way), so that's the main focus of the node.
 This uses the `Image Saver` node internally.

+## Extensions

+### Character Editor
+The node pack automatically adds a button to the left of the ComfyUI Manager button, that brings up a web interface for managing the `characters.jsonc` file used in the `Prompt from Presets (full-pipe)` node.
+This is a work-in-progress, and I'd like to include the other config files in the future and improve organization.